Varada Sethu

-Varada Sethu (born Varada Sethumadhavan, 12 May 1992) is a British actress.
-Her credits include Sket (2010), English: An Autumn in London (2012), Doctors (2015), New Blood (2016), Doctor Foster (2017), Hanna (2019), Strike Back: Vendetta (2020), Jurassic World Dominion (2022), and Annika (2023).
+Varada Sethu (born Varada Sethumadhavan, 12 May 1992) is an Indian-born British actress.
+Her most notable credits include playing Detective Sergeant Mishal Ali in Hard Sun (2018), Lance Corporal Manisha Chetri in Strike Back: Vendetta (2020), Cinta Kaz in Andor (2022–2025), and Belinda Chandra in Doctor Who (2025).

-She portrayed Detective Sergeant Mishal Ali in Hard Sun (2018), Cinta Kaz in the Disney+ Star Wars series Andor (2022–2025), and Belinda Chandra in Doctor Who (2025).
+Her credits also include Sket (2010), English: An Autumn in London (2012), Doctors (2015), New Blood (2016), Doctor Foster (2017), Hanna (2019), Strike Back: Vendetta (2020), Jurassic World Dominion (2022), and Annika (2023).

 Early life

 Varada Sethumadhavan was born on 12 May 1992 in Kerala, India.
 She and her twin sister Abhaya are of Malayali ancestry.
 Sethu's parents are doctors.
 She moved to the North East of England at a young age and she grew up in Benton, Tyne and Wear, near Newcastle upon Tyne.
 Sethu attended Dame Allan's Schools and was a member of the National Youth Theatre.
 During her final year of sixth form, Sethu won the 2010 Miss Newcastle competition.
-She went on to study veterinary medicine at University of Bristol, later switching to physiology.
+She went on to study at University of Bristol.

 Sethu has been performing the Indian classical dance traditions of both Bharatanatyam and Mohiniyattam from a young age.
 Sethu continued her acting education at the Identity School of Acting in London.